Plant DetailShow Menu

 Flower Description:

-Flowers are in head form arranged in panicles or corymbs.
-4 to 5 lobed (funnelform) disk flowers are pink or purple, rarely white surrounded by three conspicuous bracts.
-Bloom from August through November.
+Flowers are in heads, which are arranged in panicles or corymbs.
+Five-lobed (funnelform) disk flowers are pink or purple, rarely white surrounded by three conspicuous bracts.
+Bloom is from August through November.

 • Leaves: